British Rail 10100: Transmission

 Unlike the transmission of a car, there was no overall torque-multiplication effect from selecting a lower gear.
 The 4:1 mechanical advantage afforded to the single engine driving in first gear was cancelled out by the fact that there was only one engine operating, so the maximum output torque from the transmission was the same as was available in top gear with all four engines operating.
 The same argument applies to second and third gears.
 The transmission of this locomotive, therefore, unlike almost all other locomotive transmissions, did not provide any means of matching the torque characteristics of the engine(s) to the requirements of the locomotive; it did not provide for an increased torque output at low speeds for starting and hill climbing.
 It served only to match the output speed of the engine(s) to the requirements of the locomotive.

 The requirement for high starting torque was met in the Fell not by the transmission characteristics but by altering the torque characteristics of the engines themselves.
 Normally a diesel engine aspires charge at a mass flow rate proportional to its rotational speed; the faster it rotates, the more charge it can aspire, and this leads to a power output curve which rises more or less linearly with rotational speed until various limiting factors become significant.

 In the Fell locomotive, however, the four main drive engines received their charge from Roots blowers driven by two further auxiliary engines which were governed such that when the traction power demand was more than minimal, they operated at essentially a constant speed.
 Since a Roots blower is a positive-displacement device, this meant that the mass flow rate at which charge was delivered to the main engines depended not on the speed of the main engines but on that of the auxiliary engines, so the power output of the main engines was essentially defined by the speed of the auxiliary engines.

 Since the speed of the auxiliary engines was held constant, the main engines had a power curve which was constant with rotational speed; since power is the product of torque and rotational speed, the main engines were endowed with a torque curve inversely proportional to speed, producing maximum torque at a low speed and reducing as the speed increased.
 Thus the necessary increased low-speed torque output for starting and hill climbing was provided.

 Withdrawal

 In July 1952, 10100's gearbox was severely damaged after a loose bolt fell through the geartrain, and the locomotive was out of service for over a year.
 British Railways subsequently lost interest in the project, and an improved version of the locomotive under development was abandoned.

 10100 remained in service until 16 October 1958, when its steam heating boiler caught fire at Manchester Central.
 It was returned to Derby Works, where it was slowly stripped of parts before being scrapped in July 1960.

+A working model of the transmission is on display at the National Railway Museum, York.